sysec-uic/cs487-f23/README.md

 - 09/25: Paper reading assignment, due on **10/06**.
 - 10/04: Paper reading assignment, due on **10/12**.
 - 10/10: Assignment 4 is out, please check the blackboard for details.
 Due on **10/19**.
+- 10/23: Assignment 5 is out, please check the blackboard for details.
+Due on **10/30**.
+- 11/07: Assignment 6 is out, please check the blackboard for details.
+Due on **11/16**.

 <!--
 {% for module in site.modules %}